-In line with Section 142 of the Education Act 2002, if you intend to carry out 'teaching work' we will need to check that you are not prohibited from teaching in the UK or overseas.
+In line with the Education (Independent School Standards) Regulations 2014, if you intend to carry out 'teaching work' for the College we will need to check that you are not subject to a prohibition order that prevents you from doing so.
 The definition of teaching work is not confined to classroom teaching, it also includes coaching sport and games, and other activities such as working in our Combined Cadet Force.
-The test we use to determine whether a role undertakes 'teaching work' is outlined in Appendix Four.
+The test we use to determine whether a role involves 'teaching work' is outlined in Appendix Four.

-We use the Teaching Regulation Agency Teacher Services system to check whether successful job applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency in the UK.
-We will also ask you, and your referees, to declare whether you have ever been referred to, or are the subject of, a sanction, restriction or prohibition issues by the Teaching Regulation Agency or other equivalent UK body.
+We use the UK Government's 'check a teachers record' system to check whether successful job applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency in the UK.
+We will also ask you to declare whether you have ever been referred to, or are the subject of, a sanction, restriction or prohibition issues by the Teaching Regulation Agency or other equivalent UK body.

-If you have carried out teaching work overseas, in any country, for 3 months or more in the previous 5 years we will check whether you are subject to an overseas teaching sanction.
+If you have been offered a teaching role at the College and you have taught in a school overseas (as opposed to work coaching, working on a Summer School, tutoring etc.) we will check whether you are subject to an overseas teaching sanction.
 To do this we will ask you to provide proof of your past conduct as a teacher, issued by the professional regulating authority in the country/countries in which you worker.
 We may also seek an additional reference from the school where you worked.